 Assessing regulatory capital in relation to overall risk exposure of a bank is an integrated and comprehensive process.
-CBBL follows the 'asset based' rather than 'capital based' approach in assessing the adequacy of capital to support current and projected business activities.
+The Bank follows the 'asset based' rather than 'capital based' approach in assessing the adequacy of capital to support current and projected business activities.
 The Bank assesses the capital requirement considering the existing size of portfolio, concentration of portfolio to different risk weight groups, asset quality, profit trend etc. on quarterly rest.
 The Bank also forecasts the adequacy of capital in terms of its capacity of internal capital generation, maintaining the size of the portfolio, asset quality, credit rating of the borrowers, segregation of portfolio to different risk weight groups etc.

-As of 31st December 2022, Bank maintained total regulatory capital (CET-1/Tier 1 and Tier 2) of BDT 5,931.28 million (solo) & BDT 5,931.87 million (consolidated) against the minimum requirement including capital conservation buffer of BDT 4,000.00 million with a surplus of BDT 1,931.28 million (solo) & BDT 1,931.87 million (consolidated).
-Bank's capital to Risk-Weighted Asset Ratio (CRAR) as of 31st December 2022 stood at 17.33% (consisting of 15.52% in CET 1 capital and 1.81% in Tier 2 capital) on solo basis and 17.33% (consisting of 15.52% in CET 1 capital and 1.81% in Tier 2 capital) on consolidated basis against the regulatory requirement of minimum including capital conservation buffer 12.50%.
-The Bank managed to maintain conservation buffer capital of 7.33% both on solo and consolidated basis against the requirement 2.50%.
+As of 31st December 2023, Bank maintained total regulatory capital (CET-1/Tier 1 and Tier 2) of BDT 6,581.21 million (solo) & BDT 6,582.80 million (consolidated) against the minimum requirement including capital conservation buffer of BDT 5,000.00 million with a surplus of BDT 1,581.21 million (solo) & BDT 1,582.80 million (consolidated).